juraj80/mongoDB_basic_syntax/README.md

 3.Choose size
 4.Choose a datacenter region
 5.Select additional options - monitoring
-6.Add your SSH keys - new SSH key
+6.Add your SSH keys - new or existing SSH key
 7.Choose a hostname - themongoserver

 **Generating SSH keys on Mac OSX**